 Santa Clara County Law Library Services

-The law library staff is available to guide patrons to appropriate legal materials in print or electronic formats so you can conduct your own legal research.
+The law library staff is available to guide patrons to appropriate legal materials, in print or electronic formats, so you can conduct your own legal research.
 The library staff takes great care to avoid the unauthorized practice of law.
-The library staff will not give legal opinions or advice nor will they comment upon or explain the meaning of a text.
-The
+The library staff will not give legal opinions or advice, nor will they comment upon or explain the meaning of a text.

-Telephone reference is limited to reading short sections of statutes when a specific cite is given by the caller, or the status of a specific titles.
+Telephone reference is limited to reading short sections of statutes when a specific cite is given by the caller, or the status of a specific title.
 The number to our front desk is (408)299-3568.
-Patrons in the library have higher priority, we may ask you to call back later if we experience high traffic at the front desk.
+Patrons in the library have higher priority; we may ask you to call back later if we experience high traffic at the front desk.

-If you are unable or unwilling to conduct your own legal research, but wish for a quick answer to your legal question, we recommend the following resources:
+If you are unable to conduct your own legal research, but wish for a quick answer to your legal question, we recommend the following resources: